About the Competition

 In my experience the public get caught up in the drama of the Pörtschach Brahms Competition, they choose their favourites and ride the rollercoaster of emotions with them.
 Where else can you watch such high-calibre musicians in exciting competition for free?

 President, Johannes Brahms Society Pörtschach

-¹ The Piano and Violin competitions are not on offer in 2021.
+¹ The voice, viola and chamber musician competitions are not on offer in 2023.